-- 1. The ultimate responsibility for personal safety and security rests with each individual.

-- 2. Each person should be aware of their surroundings and potential risks to personal safety.

-- 3. Exercise caution and take reasonable actions to protect yourself.

-- 4. Walk with friends in lighted areas at night.

-- 5. Keep residence halls secure.

-- 6. Lock residence hall room doors.

-- 7. Do not prop open outer doors

-- 8. Know building evacuation procedures.

-- 9. Know how to contact proper authorities.

-- 10. Drive defensively.

-- 11. Report suspicious activities to MCPSD.

-OFFICE AND CLASSROOM SAFETY

-- 1. Avoid working or studying alone in a building at night.
-If you must work late, notify person(s) you trust know where you are. - 2.
-Avoid using stairs in remote sections of a building. - 3.
-Keep your purse in a locked cabinet or drawer.
-Never leave it in, on top or underneath a desk. - 4.
-While in class, the library or the labs, keep personal belongings in view.
+- Notify MCDPS as soon as possible. - If an obscene message is left on your answering machine, save the message and report it to MCDPS. - Listen for background noise and keep a written record of the times and dates you received the calls. - Report all incidents to MCDPS.
+PERSONAL SAFETY - The ultimate responsibility for personal safety and security rests with each individual. - Each person should be aware of their surroundings and potential risks to personal safety. - Exercise caution and take reasonable actions to protect yourself. - Walk with friends in lighted areas at night. - Keep residence halls secure. - Lock residence hall room doors. - Do not prop open outer doors - Know building evacuation procedures. - Know how to contact proper authorities. - Drive defensively. - Report suspicious activities to MCDPS.
+OFFICE AND CLASSROOM SAFETY - Avoid working or studying alone in a building at night.
+If you must work late, notify person(s) you trust know where you are. - Avoid using stairs in remote sections of a building. - Keep your purse in a locked cabinet or drawer.
+Never leave it in, on top or underneath a desk. - While in class, the library or the labs, keep personal belongings in view.